 Media and Process

-After a 20 year career in artist materials (As Marketing Director at Ampersand!), Andrea continues the exploration of materials through her experimental and abstract work in mixed media.
+After a 20 year career in artist materials (As Marketing Director at Ampersand), Andrea continues the exploration of materials through her experimental and abstract work in mixed media.
 Home is in Austin, Texas, the one place that nurtures her holistic and universal approach to making art.
-See Andrea’s work at https://www.andreapramuk.com/, and on Facebook at https://www.facebook.com/andreapramuk.
+To see more of Andrea's work, visit her website, Facebook, or Instagram.